-Scuba procedures should not be used for the conduct of commercial diving operations except where it can be shown to be more safe and efficient than the alternative modes of diving.
-The following are minimum requirements for self-contained diving operations.
+SCUBA procedures should not be used for commercial diving operations except where they can be shown to be equally as safe or safer than surface-supplied air diving.
+The following are the minimum requirements for Commercial self-contained diving operations.